Developers-Collective/NSMBWerPlus/README.md

 - The compiled output is converted to a specific format expected by the Newer loader.

-#### Newer Hacks
+You may learn how to compiler the NSMBWer+ source code on [This Website][horizoncodesetup]

 Changes:
 * General folder and YAML cleanup
 * Changes that break vanilla levels (such as the newer chest mod) have been re-implemented.
-I plan to add a branch that has complete compatibilty with all vanilla levels.
+A branch that removes all these major changes will be added in the future.
-* RYOM moved over Mega Thwomp (11 -> 322) and Thundercloud moved over Super Topman (168 -> 251) to avoid overriding map actors
+* Every sprite mentioned in the section below has been moved to new sprite slots to avoid overriding any original game sprites to have compatibility with the original game.
 * Added 2-Castle hardcode fixes from AnotherSMBW
 * Added more effects to effect spawner
 * Support for Yoshi Drums in music slots 200+